The Fighting 69th

 The Fighting 69th is a 1940 American war film starring James Cagney, Pat O'Brien, and George Brent.
 The plot is based upon the actual exploits of New York City's 69th Infantry Regiment during World War I. The regiment was given that nickname when opposing General Robert E. Lee during the American Civil War.

 Real people portrayed in The Fighting 69th include Father Francis P. Duffy, the chaplain; battalion commander and future OSS leader "Wild Bill" Donovan; Lt.
 Oliver Ames, a platoon commander; and then-Sgt.
 Joyce Kilmer (Jeffrey Lynn), a famous poet, who was killed in battle on July 30, 1918.

-Most of The Fighting 69th was filmed at Warner Brothers' Calabasas Ranch location, which served as Camp Mills, the regiment's training base, various French villages, and numerous battlefields.
+Most of The Fighting 69th was filmed at Warner Bros.'
+Calabasas Ranch location, which served as Camp Mills, the regiment's training base, various French villages, and numerous battlefields.

 Plot

 The plot centers on misfit Jerry Plunkett (James Cagney), a tough-talking New Yorker who displays a mixture of bravado and disrespect for officers.
 Caught up in patriotic fervor when the United States enters WWI, he joins the 69th with aim of winning medals by singlehandedly defeating the Germans.

 However, Plunkett's inexperience and disrespect for command lead to him making errors in battle and eventually show him to be a coward.
 The chaplain, Father Francis P. Duffy (Pat O'Brien) believes there to be something more in the young man and begs the 69th's commanding officer Major "Wild Bill" Donovan (George Brent) to give Plunkett one more chance.
 Donovan reluctantly agrees and when the 69th is ordered to send a squad into no man's land to capture German soldiers for intel, Donovan orders Plunkett to join them.

-Plunkett's inexperience and nervousness lead to him accidentally disclosing the squad's position and leads to the deaths of two well respected soldiers Lieutenant "Long John" Wynn (Dick Foran) and Private Timothy "Timmy" Wynn (William Lundigan).
+Plunkett's inexperience and nervousness lead to him accidentally disclosing the squad's position and leads to the deaths of many of his fellow men, including two well respected soldiers Lieutenant "Long John" Wynn (Dick Foran) and Private Timothy "Timmy" Wynn (William Lundigan).
 Donovan is outraged and ultimately orders Plunkett to be court-martialed.
 However, while he is awaiting execution, Father Duffy approaches Plunkett in one last attempt to save him spiritually.
 Plunkett begs the priest to release him so he can desert the army and escape the war.
 As Father Duffy declines his request, the jail cell is destroyed by a German shell and Plunkett is freed, saving Father Duffy from the rubble.
 He then witnesses Father Duffy ministering to several wounded troops immediately afterwards, urging them to keep their faith and have courage.